emerald-dao/beginner-dapp-course/chapter2.0/day2/README.md

 }
 ```

 Navigate back to http://localhost:3000/ and look at the changes.
+God Jacob, you are so talented.
+Our DApp looks SICK!
+I know, I know.
+I'm the best.

 It should look something like this:

 <img src="../images/base-emerald-dapp.png" />